Several WV High School football games canceled due to color-coded COVID-19 map

 In addition to the Knights-Warriors game let’s take a closer look at some of the games we won’t be able to bring you highlights from this coming Friday.
 Capital at South Charleston is out, the Battle of the Bridge between Nitro and St. Albans is off, and Winfield and Hoover have also been scrapped.

-But the list goes on: Hurricane and Huntington is a no-go, GW will not make the trip to Jefferson, Sissonville and St. Mary’s will not play, and Midland Trail and Tulsia is also off.
+But the list goes on: GW will not make the trip to Jefferson, Sissonville and St. Mary’s will not play, and Midland Trail and Tulsia is also off.

 Follow Jake Siegel for Facebook and Twitter for the latest local and breaking sports developments.